-David Tyrie Laing and the near-disaster Matobo Hills engagement in the 1896 Matabele Rebellion or First Umvukela
+David Tyrie Laing and the near-disaster Matobo Hills engagement in the 1896 Matabele Uprising or Umvukela

-The accounts below are based primarily on Tyrie Laing&he Belingwe Field Force, but supplemented with the accounts by Frank Sykes, Herbert Plumer and Robert Baden-Powell.
+The accounts below are based primarily on David Tyrie Laing's book The Matabele Rebellion 1896 with the Belingwe Field Force, but supplemented with the accounts by Frank Sykes, Herbert Plumer and Robert Baden-Powell.
 At the end is a very personal and engaging account of the Inugu battle by Sergeant Charles Halkett who served in the Maxim Troop and was wounded.

 It is unfortunate that all the texts are Euro-centric and there are no oral accounts by amaNdebele fighters who were present at the action.
 Their leaders certainly showed good tactical skills in using the natural cover offered by the Matobo Hills to their advantage and also good organisational skills in getting their warriors into position around the laager without being detected.
 Sergeant Halkett says the attack began when one warrior tripped and fired off his gun.
 Certainly once battle commenced the amaNdebele displayed a great deal of raw courage and strong discipline in facing down the seven-pounder gun and the Nordenfelt’s firepower.

 This started as a hare-brained military plan with Tyrie Laing and his force being sent without any idea of the terrain they would be travelling through, with inadequate guides and with wheeled transport that was inappropriate for the narrow and rocky valleys that lend themselves to ambush positions and could well have resulted in a complete military disaster as at Isandlwana.
 Their superior firepower certainly saved them from a plucky and brave foe.